Flying Experience: over 4100 hours

 Displays Flown: 900

-Today, with thousands of hours flying Stearman aircraft, Dave leads the formation display, he says that he really enjoys the challenge of flying a precise display with a wingwalker performing on the wing.
+With many thousands of hours flying Stearman aircraft, David leads the formation display.
+He really enjoys the challenge of flying a precise routine with Kirsten, Professional Wingwalker, dancing on the wing.

 Flying Experience: over 16000 hours